- Reason 1: Lock-in Effect

 Two years later he graduated from art school: Master of Fine Arts (with distinction).

-This is first reason why Josef K. decided to cancel his Adobe CC subscription.
-In order to do this he followed the official instructions:
+That was the first reason Josef K. decided to cancel his Adobe CC subscription.

 https://helpx.adobe.com/manage-account/using/cancel-subscription.html